hyuanwei/bs4SinglePage/README.md

 ### Success Criteria ###
 * Responsive
 * Minimally compatible with:
     * Internet Explorer 10
     * Chrome 30
     * Safari 6.1
     * Firefox 30
-* Markup, styles and scripts should be well organized and thoughtful
+* Markup, styles, scripts, and project structure should be well organized and thoughtful
-* Project structure should be well organized and thoughtful
 * Project should match comps
 * Project should run in any required browser